gam077/gam_test/README.md

-This is gammy's git project !
+This is gamaliel's git project !